idosal/mcp-ui/sdks/typescript/server/README.md

 ## 💡 What's `mcp-ui`?

-`mcp-ui` is a collection of SDKs comprising:
+`mcp-ui` is a playground for the open spec of UI over MCP.
+It offers a collection of community SDKs comprising:

 * **`@mcp-ui/server` (TypeScript)**: Utilities to generate UI resources (`UIResource`) on your MCP server.
 * **`@mcp-ui/client` (TypeScript)**: UI components (e.g., `<UIResourceRenderer />`) to render the UI resources and handle their events.